lchristmann/simple-tailwind-site-typo3/README.md

 ## Get this quickly up and running

 1. First `git clone` or download it.
-2. Install dependencies with ddev and start the project.
+2. Install dependencies with ddev, import the database content, and start the project.
     ```shell
     ddev composer install
     ddev start
     ddev import-db --file=db.sql.gz
     ```
-3. Open the site in the browser, if prompted to create a FIRST_INSTALL file, run this.
-    ```shell
-    ddev exec touch public/FIRST_INSTALL
-    ```
-   Then click `I know what I'm doing, continue!` and set up an admin.
-4. Create the pages `Home` (make it root) and below it `About`, `Blog`, `Docs`, `Changelog`.
-5. Create a root TypoScript Template record for the `Home` page (in the Web > Template module), go to the `Includes` Tab and include the `t3_tailwind` static TypoScript from the site package extension.

 From now on, you can start and stop this project with `ddev start` and `ddev stop`.

+The credentials for the backend admin user are `admin` and `Administrat0r!` (with a zero) as password.

 ## Development